Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 Furthermore, I consider technology to be "a means to an end," and not "an end unto itself."
 This tends to be a common confusion.
 Your technology strategy should flow from a well-articulated business strategy.
 You could spend capital to allow fans to enter a park leveraging facial recognition, but what problem does that solve?
 Is scanning a ticket the bottleneck in that system that slows down the process?
 Do fans want it?
 Does the regulatory environment permit it?
 This sounds like a complex system more than a camera and a database.
 Focus on the system.
 The technology is probably the easy part to solve.
 While innovation is sometimes bred by throwing something at the wall to see if it sticks, I haven't found that to be the primary vehicle for technology adoption.
 When an organization takes a misguided technology-first approach, I have found the results to be painfully unremarkable.
 Determine what you want to accomplish and why you want to accomplish it before deploying a technology solution.

 Perhaps you want to _revolutionize_ your business.
 Very few problems are solved in revolutionary ways.
 The internet feels much the same as it did twenty years ago.
 We are now talking about web 3.0 and the metaverse.
 We already have a _metaverse_.
 It is called the internet.
 It isn't revolutionary.
 What it really represents is a platform that big tech wants you to use to transact.
 Maybe it will be a better way of doing things or maybe it is simply a worse way of doing everything.
 If you want to be an early mover, it could have amazing advantages, but you'll be taking a risk.
 The jury will be out for the next decade on the metaverse.
 Perhaps it is 3D television.
 Remember those?
 Of course you don't.
 Look for the business model that underlies these marketing schemes.
-If you understand the mechanism, you'll be able to plan for what comes next or intelligently take risks.
+Perhaps the metaverse is simply a way to help bolster _augmented reality_ products.
+If you understand the mechanism, you'll be able to plan for what comes next and intelligently take risks.

 We don't want to be disparaging toward Information Technology.
 Strong I.T. skill sets are incredibly useful.
 As your skills progress you'll be exposed to a myriad of technologies:

 - if you work on Windows or Apple, you'll still need some understanding of Linux^[https://www.linux.org/]
 - Shell scripting is a critical skill for any dev-ops task^[https://en.wikipedia.org/wiki/Bash_(Unix_shell)]
-- Start using git as a repository for your code^[https://github.com/]
+- Start using _git_ as a repository for your code^[https://github.com/]
 - Tools such as _docker_ allow you to package programs if you are doing web development^[https://www.docker.com/]
 - You don't need your own server.
 Google, Amazon, and Microsoft each have massive deployment platforms.